 This action will allow fishermen who use bait nets prior to fishing for snapper grouper to continue using them.
 It is a clarification of allowable gear and should enhance enforcement.
 The social impacts should be positive and ensure a flexible management program.

 The Council concluded this option would allow fishermen to catch bait without negatively impacting the snapper grouper resource and would clarify regulations.

-Other Possible Options for Action 3: Option 1.
+Option 1.
 No Action.